-Construction workers and auto technicians face dangers from flying metal shards, dust, nails, staples and other debris.
+Construction workers and auto technicians face dangers from flying metal shards, dust, nails, staples, and other debris.
 Welders could be exposed to ultraviolet radiation.
 Manufacturing workers may come into contact with dangerous chemicals.
 Health care workers may be exposed to infectious diseases.

-The risks are many, but using protective eyewear such as safety goggles or eye shields can significantly reduce chances of injury.
+The risks are many, but using protective eyewear such as safety goggles or eye shields can significantly reduce the chances of injury.

 Promote a Culture of Safety

 Even though it’s in their best interests, workers may not always use protective eye gear when it’s provided.
 The reasons may range from an uncomfortable fit to interference with regular eyeglasses.
 Also, workers may not realize the risks certain activities pose to their vision.

 Beyond simply providing the right gear, employers must focus on creating a culture of workplace safety, which starts with information.

 Teach your workers about the risks so they understand the reasons behind the need for using protective eyewear.
 Train them to reduce hazards on their own.

 Supervisors may also need to follow through and ensure each employee is using the appropriate eyewear for every task.